samiran-kawtikwar/samiran-kawtikwar.github.io/_pages/about.md

 ### 5. GPU Accelerated Crossovers Inspired by the Spiral Dynamics of PDHG (Ongoing)

-A crossover algorithm inspired by the spiral dynamics of primal-dual hybrid gradient (PDHG) method for solving convex optimization problems. [slides](files/crossover-INFORMS25.pptx)
+A crossover algorithm inspired by the spiral dynamics of primal-dual hybrid gradient (PDHG) method for finding basic feasible solutions of LP from an interior solution. [slides](files/crossover-INFORMS25.pptx)

 # Note